kumahq/kuma-website/src/features/traffic/log.md

 ## Logging external services

-When running Kuma on Kubernetes you can also log the traffic to external services.
+When running {{ site.mesh_product_name }} on Kubernetes you can also log the traffic to external services.
 To do it, the matched destination section has to have wildcard `*` value.
 In such case `%KUMA_DESTINATION_SERVICE%` will have value `external` and `%UPSTREAM_HOST%` will have an IP of the service.

 ## Builtin Gateway support

-Traffic Log is a Kuma outbound connection policy, so Kuma chooses a Traffic Log policy by matching the service tag of the data plane's outbounds.
+Traffic Log is a {{ site.mesh_product_name }} outbound connection policy, so {{ site.mesh_product_name }} chooses a Traffic Log policy by matching the service tag of the data plane's outbounds.
-Since a builtin gateway data plane does not have outbounds, Kuma always uses the builtin service name `pass_through` to match the Traffic Log policy for Gateways.
+Since a builtin gateway data plane does not have outbounds, {{ site.mesh_product_name }} always uses the builtin service name `pass_through` to match the Traffic Log policy for Gateways.

 ## Access Log Format

-Kuma gives you full control over the format of the access logs.
+{{ site.mesh_product_name }} gives you full control over the format of the access logs.

 The shape of a single log record is defined by a template string that uses [command operators](https://www.envoyproxy.io/docs/envoy/latest/configuration/observability/access_log/usage#command-operators) to extract and format data about a `TCP` connection or an `HTTP` request.